 So exhausting.
 But it’s also very common.

-So I am coming to DC to share simple but important lessons about personal branding and communication.
-You can apply these lessons to your job or to your most important relationships.
 You don’t have to engage in an obnoxious, one-way blast to your “followers.”
-You don’t have to be a dick and start every conversation with an anecdote about yourself.
+You don’t have to start every conversation with an anecdote about yourself.
 But you can use the principles of branding to advance your career — and your life — while meeting cool, new people.

 If you’re looking for an expert on how to craft your personal brand, you should check out what my friend Jennifer McClure has to say.
 And if you’re hoping to maintain your personal brand and professional reputation online, you should follow six guidelines wherever you interact on social media.